kerberos-io/vault/kubernetes/README.md

 ![Kerberos Vault deployments](assets/kerberosvault-deployments.svg)

-## Managed Kubernetes
+## A. Managed Kubernetes

 To simplify the installation we will start with the most common setup, where we will install Kerberos Vault on a managed Kubernetes services.

 As of now there are many cloud providers such as, but not limited too, Azure, Google Cloud, AWS, and many more.
 Each cloud provider has build a management service on top of Kubernetes which takes over the heavy lifting of managing a cluster yourself.
 It makes specific resources such as built-in loadbalancers, storage, and more availble for your needs.
-The cloud provider manages all the complex things for you in the back-end and implements features such as
+The cloud provider manages all the complex things for you in the back-end and implements features such as load balancing, data replication etc.

+### Prerequisites

+For this installation we assume you have chosen a specific cloud provider that provides you with a manager Kubernetes.
+We'll assume you have the relevant `.kubeconfig` configuration to be able to connect the api server of your Kubernetes installation.
+Make sure you can run following commands on you cluster.

+    kubectl get nodes

+or

+    kubectl get pods --all-namespaces

 ### Introduction